When you add an Image Block to a page or blog post, several factors affect how large it appears on your site:

 - For Gallery Block images, visit Gallery Blocks FAQ.

-- For banner images, visit Adding a banner image.
+- For banner images, visit Adding banner images.

 - For images in a Gallery Page, see your template guide.